lit/lit-element/docs/_guide/properties.md

 this.myProp = 'hi'; // Invokes custom accessor
 ```

-If your class defines custom property accessors for a declared property directly on its prototype (i.e., not inherited from a superclass), LitElement will not overwrite them with generated accessors.
+If your class defines its own accessors for a property, LitElement will not overwrite them with generated accessors.
+If your class does not define accessors for a property, LitElement will generate them, even if a superclass has defined the property or accessors.```

 A custom setter must manually request an update, supplying the property name and its old value to the update lifecycle by calling `requestUpdate`.